jhaber/maven-configuration-reproducer/README.md

 ❌ Prints `1`, meaning the configuration contains an `outputFile` parameter, which is NOT expected

 Checking `nested-child` module configuration with:
-`(cd child/nested-child && ../../apache-maven-3.9.0/bin/mvn help:effective-pom -pl child/nested-child -N | grep outputFile | wc -l)`
+`(cd child/nested-child && ../../apache-maven-3.9.0/bin/mvn help:effective-pom -N | grep outputFile | wc -l)`
 ✅ Prints `0`, meaning the configuration does not contain an `outputFile` parameter, which is expected

 Checking all modules with: